 Registered Disability Savings Plan (RDSP)

-The Registered Disability Savings Plan (RDSP) is intended to help people who receive a Disability Tax Credit (DTC) save for long-term financial security.
+Since in 2008, the Registered Disability Savings Plan (RDSP) has been available to Canadians who qualify for the disability tax credit and offers a tremendous bonus to those who are eligible.
+The RDSP is intended to help people who receive a Disability Tax Credit (DTC) save for long-term financial security.
 Contributions to an RDSP are not tax deductible and can be made until the end of the year in which the beneficiary turns 59.

 How Does an RDSP Work?